0xWra1th/Bash-Buckets/INSTALLATION.md

 # Installation, Setup and Testing

-This systen is designed to be hosted on a Linux Debian 10 machine.
+This system is designed to be hosted on a Linux Debian 10 machine.

 ## Automatic Installation and Setup